 Beware of any special CWD rules for deer, elk, moose, and caribou.
-When transporting or importing these species to Minnesota, be aware of regulations.
+When transporting or importing these species to/in Minnesota, be aware of regulations.
 You may need to fully cape the heads out in order to bring it to me.
-Call me ahead of time for questions.
-Please note I have a North Dakota location in Grand Forks for skinning out North Dakota deer, elk, and moose.
+Call ahead of time with questions.
+Please note I have a location in Grand Forks I can meet you at for skinning out North Dakota deer, elk, and moose.

-Big Game Life-size and rugs: If possible, call before skinning or gutting a life-size mount for best skinning options.
+Big Game Life-size and rugs: If possible, call before skinning or gutting a life-size mount for best options.
+For ½ and Lifesize mounts I prefer them only cut from the tail almost the head straight down the back of the animal, then the cut through the neck and tail bone.
+Next step would be to tube out each leg, to do this remove each leg from main body.
+Then pull each leg like out, and skin them down the leg as you pull, then cut through the meat and bone near the ankle to detach.
 Life-size hides and rugs should be skinned like the bear picture, with straight cuts.
 Don’t cut hair or parts of hide off.
-Wipe as much blood off the hide as possible.
+Wipe as much wet blood off the hide as possible.

 Small Game: Bring small game in ASAP for proper skinning.
-If not able to bring it right away, freezing it whole is best the best option.
-Either way, wipe wet blood off of hide if possible.
-To freeze it, stretch it out with the front legs extended forward and back legs extended backward to cool it and freeze faster.
+If not able to bring it right away, freezing it whole is the best option.
+Either way, wipe wet blood off of hide.
+To freeze it, stretch it out with the front legs extended forward and back legs extended backward to cool and freeze it faster.
 Freezing in this position allows for easier skinning while still semi-frozen, helping to prevent spoilage which can happen quickly with small animals.

 Skulls mounts: Should be brought in fresh or frozen.
-Remove hide and as much of the eyes, brain, and meat as possible.
+If you can’t bring in fresh or freeze within a few days, remove hide and as much of the eyes, brain, and meat as possible.

-Fish: Should be wrapped in an old wet towel then placed in a plastic bag laying flat in the freezer.
+Fish: Should be wrapped in an old wet towel, then placed in a plastic bag laid flat in the freezer.
 This will protect the fins and the fish from damage and help prevent freezer burn.

-Birds: Should be as clean as possible and frozen whole quickly.
+Birds: Should be handled with CARE IN FIELD as much as possible.
+Wipe undried blood off and frozen whole quickly.
 Double bag them in Ziplock or garbage bags with as much air removed as possible.
-Tuck head under wing when possible.
+Turn head along wing.
+Could also wrap feet and head/bill with damp paper towels.
+For turkeys wrap the head in paper towels and get a Ziploc over the head with as much air out, seal as best you can, then wrap tape snugly around bag.
+A dry paper will absorb blood as head thaws.
+Then place in double garbage bag, with as little air as you can.
 For turkey fan-only mounts, the tail section can be removed and frozen, but leave adequate amount of feathers for mount, along with beard and feet if spurs are desired.